The Birth of Quantum Mechanics and the Dirac Equation: A few forgotten methods from the birth of quantum mechanics

-This fact is not surprising because Erwin Shr\"odinger was the first, who derived the equation, which we called today as the second order Klein--Gordon equation.
-Nevertheless, in the paper [4] he refused from the second order equation and modified it to the non relativistic but very useful form.
-The guiding principle was the requirement of the possibility of transition to the stationary problem
+The principal steps parallel those in~\cite{Real-5} but are carried out at the two-component level.
+Moreover, Van der Waerden appealed fundamentally to the principle of relativistic invariance, thereby introducing the group-theoretical approach to the problem.
+Within this framework the Klein--Gordon equation was referred to as the relativistic Schr\"odinger equation.
+Recall that Erwin {Schr\"odinger} was the first {to derive} the equation {that} we call today {the} second{-}order Klein--Gordon equation.
+Nevertheless, in the paper~\cite{Real-4} he {abandoned} the second{-}order equation and modified it {into a} non{-}relativistic but very useful form.
+The guiding principle was the requirement {that a} transition to the stationary problem {be possible:}

-Note that for the Klein--Gordon equation such transition is impossible.
+Note that for the Klein--Gordon equation such a transition is impossible.